Table of Contents Show

 Along the Emerald Pool trail, it is a hike for about 1.5 to 3 miles, depending on how far you trek.
 This pool is mainly a confluence of the Lower Emerald Pools Trail and Upper Emerald Pool Trails.

-Its main starting point is the Visitor Center; the Watchman Trail gives the most splendid views of the Southern Part of the Zion National Park.
+Its main starting point is the Visitor Center; the Watchman Trail gives the most splendid views of the Southern Part of Zion National Park.

 Canyon Overlook trail